Wendy Kaminer: Writings

 Kaminer, a former Guggenheim fellow, has published seven books in addition to Worst Instincts, including her landmark 1992 critique of self-help and the recovery movement, I'm Dysfunctional, You're Dysfunctional: The Recovery Movement and Other Self-Help Fashions.
 She has also written extensively about irrationalism, spiritualism, and the intersection of religion and politics in America, the subject of her 1999 book, Sleeping with Extra-Terrestrials: The Rise of Irrationalism and Perils of Piety.
 Her feminist writings include her 1990 book, A Fearful Freedom: Women's Flight from Equality, reviewing the historic conflict between equality and protectionism for women and exploring the legal and social pitfalls of protectionism.
 A former legal aid attorney, she is a staunch critic of the death penalty and the criminal justice system, the subject of It's all the Rage: Crime and Culture.
 She is also the author of Free for All: Defending Liberty in America Today; True Love Waits: Essays and Criticism; and Women Volunteering: the Pleasure, Pain, & Politics of Unpaid Work from 1830 to the Present (1984).

 Personal life

 On November 17, 2001 Kaminer married longtime companion Woody Kaplan.
 Kaplan, a former real estate developer, founded the Civil Liberties List (a political action committee) and was a full-time political and civil liberties activist.
 Kaplan was president of the Defending Dissent Foundation and chaired the advisory board of the Secular Coalition for America.
 Kaplan died on August 3, 2023 Kaminer is herself a member of the Secular Coalition advisory board.
+In 2001, Kaminer won the Humanist Pioneer Award from the American Humanist Association.